Workers’ Compensation Claims - Car Accidents

 Car accidents happen every day in California.
 Each year thousands of people are involved in work-related car accidents.
-This means they are able to file for workers’ compensation benefits.
+This means they can file for workers’ compensation benefits.
 Benefits include medical treatment, temporary disability benefits, permanent disability benefits, job displacement benefits, and death benefits.
-Generally, they cannot receive workers’ compensation for a car accident that occurred while commuting to or from work, however, there are exceptions.
-Contact a Sacramento Workers’ Compensation Attorney and they can help you understand these exceptions.
+Generally, they cannot receive workers’ compensation for a car accident while commuting to or from work; exceptions exist.
+Contact a Sacramento workers’ compensation attorney, and they can help you understand these exceptions.

-Car accident injuries are covered by workers’ compensation if you were involved in the accident while working.
+Workers’ compensation would cover car accident injuries if you were involved in the accident while working.
 You generally cannot receive workers’ compensation benefits for getting into an accident while commuting to the office.
 But, if you were traveling from one office to another and were injured in a crash, you may qualify for workers’ compensation benefits.
-If you were driving to do something for the benefit of your employer, like carrying supplies, you may be able to get workers’ compensation.
+If you were driving to do something for your employer’s benefit, like carrying supplies, you might also get workers’ compensation.
 You can still receive workers’ compensation benefits even if you are at fault.

 - You are making deliveries for your employer